marinaelmore/dnn_cluster_manager/README.md

-CS243 Cluster Scheduler based on Tiresias and THEMIS
+Fairesias: A CS243 Cluster Scheduler based on Tiresias and inspired by THEMIS

 ===
 1. What Did We Modify: